Skip to content

 The character set (23456789ABCDEFGHJKLMNPQRSTUVWXYZ) deliberately excludes 0/O/1/I/L to avoid misreads.

-If the daemon runs in a container, the pairing code is logged at Information level:
+If the daemon runs in a container, docker exec is still the simplest daemon-host path:

 Terminal window